Nanjō Station: History

 Nanjō Station opened on 15 July 1896 as Sabanami Station (鯖波駅).
 It was renamed to its present name on 1 April 1973.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR West.

+Effective the 16 March 2024 timetable revision, this station was transferred to the Hapi-Line Fukui Line due to the opening of the western extension of the Hokuriku Shinkansen from Kanazawa to Tsuruga.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 348 passengers daily (boarding passengers only).